gregoryjscott/Simpler/README.md

 ###"What is it?"

 For the most part, Simpler is just a philosophy on .NET class design.
-All classes that contain functionality are defined as Tasks.
-A Task has optional input and/or outputs, along with a single Execute() method - and that's it.
-Simpler comes with a Task base class, a static TaskFactory class for instantiating Tasks, along with various built-in Tasks that you can use as sub-tasks in your Tasks.
+All classes that contain functionality are defined as Jobs.
+A Job has optional input and/or outputs, along with a single Execute() method - and that's it.
+Simpler comes with a Job base class, a static JobFactory class for instantiating Jobs, along with various built-in Jobs that you can use as sub-jobs in your Jobs.

-    class AnswerUsingDynamicProperties : Task
+    class AnswerUsingDynamicProperties : Job
     {
         public override void Execute()
         {